check-spelling/mongo/src/mongo/db/repl/README.md

   set.
 Until this process (called primary catchup) completes, the new primary will not accept writes.
 If a secondary realizes that it is more up-to-date than the primary and the primary takes longer than `catchUpTakeoverDelayMillis` (default 30 seconds), it will run for election.
-This behvarior is known as a **catchup takeover**.
+This behavior is known as a **catchup takeover**.
 If primary catchup is taking too long, catchup takeover can help allow the replica set to accept writes sooner, since a more up-to-date node will not spend as much time (or any time) in catchup.
 See the "Transitioning to `PRIMARY`" section for further details on primary catchup.